 - Style: Spike

-Whichever slide anchor spike you choose, remember it will be exposed to harsh conditions, so try and invest in a spike that has been galvanized or powder-coated.
-The other alternative is to go for a resin spike because it won’t corrode.
+Whichever slide anchor spike you choose, remember that it'll be exposed to harsh conditions, so try and invest in a spike that has been galvanized or powder-coated.
+The other alternative is to go for a resin spike because it won't corrode.